 Jacqueline was diagnosed with Alzheimer’s disease in 2017 at the age of 77.
-Her son Neil tells us how her love of colouring is keeping her engaged and safe while at home during the coronavirus lockdown.
+Her son Neil tells us how her love of colouring is keeping her engaged and safe while at home.

 Her son Neil explains what colouring means to his mum and how it has helped her.